Byte-Me/Catering-System/README.md

 - [ ] Increase comment size and decrease recipelist size in edit order.
 - [x] Recipes and portions must switch places in addOrder.
 - [ ] Change edit order calls from createOrder to updateOrder(WHEN BACKEND IS DONE).
+- [x] Right click order to choose wether to edit, delete or add new order(LOW PRIORITY).

 ### Driver:
 - [ ] Make google window-size dynamic.
 (CANT FIND SOLUTION)